 Those students doing an internship in order to write their thesis with a company can choose, depending on the conditions they have negotiated with the company, to either write their thesis during the actual internship or wait until they have finished their internship before beginning the actual writing phase.
 Based on the past experience of our master students, we would recommend that you think carefully about whether you will be able to juggle working as an intern and writing your thesis at the same time.
 Most students do not manage this.
-Students need to register the beginning of their thesis with the Programme Coordinator, Mrs. Julie Dengler.
+Students need to register the beginning of their thesis in Teams which will be managed by Prof. Sebastian Bunnenberg.
 The writing period is a maximum of 6 months.
 Additional registration fees will be due here if the student needs to register for an additional semester (see Appendix 4 Additional Registration Fees and Costs).